Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

   the wider source-extraction investigation.

 Assistant-driven playback/audio tests for this work must remain muted unless sound is explicitly authorised.
-Use the sysaudio mock backend for callback/clock unit tests, or pass `--mute` for real playing-state Sanctuary regressions so the audio callback and master clock still run without audible programme PCM.
-Paused playback remains suitable when a playing audio clock is not required.
+Use the sysaudio mock backend for callback/timeline unit tests, or pass `--mute` for real playing-state Sanctuary regressions so the audio callback and timestamp timeline still advance without audible programme PCM.
+Paused playback remains suitable when callback advancement is not required.

 ## Current SanctuaryPlayer follow-ups